What to know about fluoride in drinking water

 Community fluoridation of water was introduced in the United States in 1945 to help improve oral health in a cost-effective and equitable way.
 The US Centers for Disease Control and Prevention (CDC) named fluoridation of drinking water one of the 10 greatest health interventions in America in the 20th century alongside vaccination, family planning and safer workplaces.

-According to CDC figures, as of 2022, 72% of the US population receives fluoridated drinking water.
+According to CDC figures, as of 2022, 72% of the US population with community water systems receives fluoridated drinking water.
 This varies among states, ranging from 8.5% of the population in Hawaii to 100% of the population in Washington, D.C.

 Water fluoridation is not mandatory, and while there is a recommended fluoride concentration in drinking water (0.7 milligrams per liter) from the CDC, that level is not an enforceable standard.
 The decision to fluoridate the water is taken at a local level and depends on how much fluoride is naturally present.